 Easy Ideas for Healthy Eating from the Fridge

 Make yourself a tasty dip of plain yogurt with lots of spices.

 Keep a well-covered container of cut up veggies.

 Keep a bowl of fresh fruit cut up for afternoon slumps.

 Make your own salad dressing where you are familiar with all the ingredients.

 What grade do you give your refrigerator and pantry in their current condition?
 What foods do you always keep in your refrigerator?
+Do you think it’s difficult to always cook from scratch?
+What foods do you buy organic?
+How often do you read package labels?
 Please join the conversation below!